Serving from 4pm - 12am Monday-Thursday, until 1am Friday & Saturday.

 Low and slow grilled well cooked flank steak with a little bit of salt and MSG, pounded with a sledge hammer and served with naam phrik kha, a chile-galangal dipping sauce.
 Learned from Pa Daeng Jin Tup, a rustic roadside drinkery in San Sai, Chiang Mai.

-Housemade Thai-style pork bologna with tomatoes, sweet onions, garlic, Thai chilies, Chinese celery and lime/fish sauce/palm sugar dressing.
-Classic Thai drinking man's dish.
+House made Thai-style crispy pork belly with tomatoes, Thai chiles, green onions, Chinese celery and lime/fish sauce/palm sugar dressing.
+Classic Thai drinking man’s dish.

 Sour cured pork riblets deep-fried and served with a side of cabbage, peanuts, ginger and chiles.
 Roht Jat Maak Khrap!

-Deep-fried marinated dried beef seasoned with makhwen and served with deep fried lime leaves and jaew.
+Deep-fried marinated dried beef seasoned with coriander seeds and served with deep fried lime leaves and jaew.
 Isaan-Thai style jerky.

 Stir-fried manila clams with chiles, galangal, garlic, krachai and Thai basil.
 Spicy, aromatic, salty.